-The 2022 Matlock Bath Illuminations season has now finished.
-It will run every weekend from 9 September to 29 October 2023.
+The 2023 Matlock Bath Illuminations season will run every Saturday and Sunday from 9 September to 29 October.

 What time do the Illuminations start?

 The Derwent Gardens (DE4 3NR) gates open at 6pm on Saturdays and Sundays (5.30pm on the final Sunday of the season).
 The Lights are from 6pm and entertainment starts around the bandstand at 7pm on Saturdays and 6.30pm on Sundays.
 The models are mounted on rowing boats and paraded on the River Derwent each Saturday (from around 7.45pm in September and from around 7pm in October) and Sundays from around 7pm.
 We also have a fireworks finale every Saturday in October and a low noise fireworks display on the final night, Sunday 30 October.
 Every night is themed, with characters in the Gardens with whom young visitors can have their photos taken for free.

 Yes, the Gardens are a public area operated by us as the local council 365 days a year.
 On Illuminations nights last entry to the Gardens (via the Derwent Gardens entrance and Jubilee Bridge onto Lovers' Walks) as a public space is 5pm and we will make announcements asking everyone to leave the Gardens by 5.30pm.
 Even if you have a ticket, our security officers will ask you to leave and queue to come back into the event to enable us to audit the number of people attending for safety reasons.
 Please abide by these requests to ensure that the Gardens are empty when gates open for the paid event at 6pm.

 The season starts on Saturday 9 September and runs until Sunday 29 October.

 Tickets on sale from 1 July.